sudhakarmlal/Session8-END/README.md

 # Session8-END

-### This repository contains 100 python functions as part of END Assignment.
+### This repository contains 100 python utilities as part of END Assignment.